-So, considering the desired benefits of successful NRM change and the barriers that will likely stand in a business’ way, it’s important to explore more efficient ways to implement lasting - and successful - change.
+So, considering the desired benefits of successful NRM change and the barriers that will likely stand in a business’ way, it is important to explore more efficient ways to implement lasting - and successful - change.

 According to Raconteur, 58% of senior executives believe a formal change management strategy is key to successful change; 42% have already engaged external consultants to implement their plans.

-Despite all the issues that surround NRM change programmes, businesses do succeed in implementing their plans.
+Despite all the issues that surround NRM change programs, businesses do succeed in implementing their plans.
 Change is a vast opportunity to reorient processes for the better.
-It just takes a skilful combination of planning, technical expertise, patience, and diplomacy to execute.
+It just takes a skillful combination of planning, technical expertise, patience, and diplomacy to execute.

-But the best change comes about when internal barriers are truly overcome by enlisting external support that can climb the two pinnacles of technical knowhow and change management expertise.
+But the best change comes about when internal barriers are truly overcome by enlisting external support that can climb the two pinnacles of technical know-how and change management expertise.
 Retail Insight's work with a leading global drinks manufacturer is a great example of this.
 The business was on the brink of being delisted by a major retailer as profit margins had fallen significantly short of expectations - it was time to intervene.
-Retail Insight worked closely with them to develop an intelligent, fact-based joint business plan (JBP) utilising our Navigator product.
-The agreed JBP drove retailer margin by 52 basis points, whilst cutting Trade investment by £2.4 million.
+Retail Insight worked closely with them to develop an intelligent, fact-based joint business plan utilizing our NRMInsight product.
+The agreed joint business plan drove retailer margin by 52 basis points, whilst cutting Trade investment by £2.4 million.

-With a systematic yet thorough approach to change, NRM can be streamlined and augmented.
+With a systematic yet thorough approach to change, Net Revenue Management can be streamlined and augmented.
 Through a combination of the best brains at a business, cutting-edge technology that delivers one version of the truth, and the support of external consultants, sales teams can become more commercially savvy.
-The widespread benefits will be realised, and the business can face an uncertain future with an agile mindset.
+The widespread benefits will be realized, and the business can face an uncertain future with an agile mindset.

-Do you want to learn how to facilitate change that won't break your business?
+Do you want to learn how to facilitate change that will not break your business?